 Matthew Bailey, LPC

 Licensed Professional Counselor.
 EMDR-trained.
-Nearly 30 years in ministry.
-Licensed in Colorado and Texas.
+30 years in ministry.
+Licensed in Texas and Colorado.

 I became a counselor because I spent decades watching people carry things they were never meant to carry alone — grief, trauma, anxiety, faith questions, the quiet weight of not being okay.
 Ministry gave me a front-row seat to human struggle, and counseling gave me better tools for actually helping.